samkos/decimate/README.md

        Developped by the KAUST Supercomputing Laboratory (KSL), decimate is a SLURM extension written in python designed to handle dependent jobs more easely and efficiently.

+       Decimate transparently adds to SLURM commands to check the correctness of jobs and automitically reshedules jobs found faulty.

        Using Decimate on Shaheen II, one can submit, run, monitor or terminate a workflow composed of dependent jobs.
 If asked,